FACTBOX-Reaction to Boris Johnson's resignation | Politics

 FACTBOX-Reaction to Boris Johnson's resignation

-Boris Johnson said on Thursday he was resigning as Britain's prime minister, bowing to calls from ministerial colleagues and lawmakers in his Conservative Party.
+Scandal-ridden Boris Johnson announced on Thursday he would quit as British prime minister after he dramatically lost the support of his ministers and most Conservative lawmakers, but said he would stay on until his successor was chosen.
 Below are some reactions: KEIR STARMER, LEADER OF OPPOSITION LABOUR PARTY "It is good news for the country that Boris Johnson has resigned as Prime Minister.
 "But it should have happened long ago.

+Scandal-ridden Boris Johnson announced on Thursday he would quit as British prime minister after he dramatically lost the support of his ministers and most Conservative lawmakers, but said he would stay on until his successor was chosen.
+Below are some reactions:

 ALISTER JACK, SCOTLAND MINISTER: “I am sad to see Boris Johnson stand down as Prime Minister.
 He has achieved a huge amount in office, including delivering Brexit, supporting the country through COVID, and leading the international response to Russia’s invasion of Ukraine.
 Most importantly, he has worked tirelessly to strengthen the Union."

-KWASI KWARTENG, BUSINESS MINISTER "What a depressing state of affairs.
-So much needless damage was caused.

-SENIOR CONSERVATIVE LAWMAKER "Relief.
+SENIOR CONSERVATIVE LAWMAKER "Relief basically.
 And also sadness at a missed opportunity.
-A man destroyed by his fundamental flaws."
+A man destroyed by his own fundamental flaws."

-GEORGE FREEMAN, CONSERVATIVE LAWMAKER, AND FORMER MINISTER "We need Ministers back at their desks.

-"Now PM has finally done the decent thing he needs to hand in the seals of office, apologize to Her Majesty, allow her to appoint a Caretaker under whom Ministers can serve, so the Conservative Party can choose a new leader properly."
-NICOLA STURGEON, SCOTTISH FIRST MINISTER

 "He doesn't like us, we don't like him either."
 VYACHESLAV VOLODIN, RUSSIAN DUMA SPEAKER